lukaskratzel/ba/content/proposal/objective.typ

 submissions, and test feedback.
 This work will allow the user-to-pod assignment process to happen at runtime of the prewarmed session.

+== Enhance Container Prewarming Mechanisms to Reduce Cold-Start Delays

+Building upon Theia Cloud's existing prewarming mechanism, this objective refines session pool management to ensure reliable instance handling across multiple programming language configurations.
+As shown in @fig:activity-diagram, when a student starts an exercise, the system first checks for available prewarmed pods before provisioning new instances.

+The enhanced mechanism maintains pre-initialized containers with loaded dependencies, reducing provisioning and initialization delays while handling concurrent assignments and preventing resource leaks.
+The system will replace static pool sizing with dynamic pool controllers that can scale based on demand with configurable safety bounds to balance responsiveness with resource efficiency.

-== Evaluate System Performance and Establish Operational Guidelines
+== Test System Performance and Establish Operational Guidelines

-This objective evaluates the system using the existing Theia scale test infrastructure, systematically assessing behavior under various pool configurations and load scenarios.
+This objective tests the system using the existing Theia scale test infrastructure, systematically assessing behavior under various pool configurations and load scenarios.
 Experiments measure latency, utilization rates, resource efficiency, and response times when adjusting pool sizes.

-The evaluation establishes guidelines on prediction lead times for future predictive scaling work, producing an operational manual documenting optimal configurations, scaling thresholds, and best practices with empirically validated parameters.
+The testing establishes guidelines on prediction lead times for future predictive scaling work, producing an operational manual documenting optimal configurations, scaling thresholds, and best practices with empirically validated parameters.
 The deliverables include baseline performance benchmarks comparing cold versus warm